 - Furry Reminder: When Spot is excited or happy, he may either bark or wag his tail.

 - The Kiddie Ride: One where he rides on a train.
-Said ride reportedly did not attract kids well due to poor design in the UK.
+Said ride reportedly did not attract kids well due to poor design in the UK (the most common compaint was that the ride put too much emphasis on the train as Spot is just a relatively small figure on the back of the ride.
+Allegedly the UK OMC factory only made 11 units of the ride for the whole of Europe).
 Was said to do better in Australia, where it was rumored to have spun off a second, improved ride design.

-- Licensed Games/Edutainment Games/iOS Games: Only two edutainment titles for PC/Macs.
-And two apps for the iPad.
+- Licensed Games/Edutainment Games: Only two edutainment titles for PC/Macs.
+And three apps for the iPad.

 - Massive Multiplayer Crossover: Spot has appeared in 3 children's compilations for charity.
 First, Where's Spot in NSPCC Children's TV Favourites Volume 1 in 1990, then Birthday Party in NSPCC Children's TV Favourites Volume 2 in 1993, and Stays Overnight in Calling all Toddlers in 1999

-- No Antagonist: After they dropped Cybil the cat.
+- No Antagonist: After they dropped Cybil the cat due to complaints from parents.

 - Sugar Bowl: Averted a few times on the first series of The Adventures of Spot (mostly in part due to the Cats Are Mean trope mentioned above, but partially because the adults also displayed negative emotions like anger in the season), but the rest of the series fits this trope to a T, 99.99% of the time (the only two remaining incidents since was a mean goose and a rude duck in Spot Goes to the Farm).
 The adults no longer show anger since, either.